 While Lisa likes flounder simply broiled, or stuffed, my favorite way to eat flounder is fried.
 Crispy crunchy and fried till golden brown…..sigh.

 The problem with frying these days is all the media attention and how bad everyone says it is for you…..it kind of takes all the fun out of eating fried foods!
 But I have found a solution to that problem!
-I’ve been using Kelapo Extra Virgin Coconut Oil for skillet frying, and its been working out really well!
-Okay, I know it’s still fried, but it certainly is a much healthier version of fried, and remember with me it’s baby steps…
+I’ve been using coconut oil for skillet frying, and its been working out really well!
+Okay, I know it’s still fried, but it certainly is a much healthier version of fried and remember with me it’s baby steps…

-- 1 head of broccoli rabe washed and chopped
+- 1 head broccoli rabe washed and chopped

 - 1 clove garlic